launch, price in Mexico, characteristics and technical sheet

-Just three months after the arrival of nova 8, now Huawei brings the nova 9 to Mexico, the newest member of its family of mid-range smartphones, now powered by Qualcomm.
+Huawei expands its line of speakers developed in conjunction with the audio firm Devialet, and now brings to Mexico the new Huawei Sound Joy.
+This new speaker has portability as its main focus, but without neglecting high-quality audio.

-The Huawei nova 9 will have an official price in Mexico of 12,999 pesos, available in your official online store and Huawei Experience Store physical stores, in blue, green and black colors.
+The Huawei Sound Joy has an official price in Mexico of 3,399 pesos, now available in the Huawei online store.

 |